EzraMarks/obsidian-bases-css-guide/examples/music-library/README.md

----
-created: 2025-10-08
-modified: 2025-10-08
----
+## Setup Instructions

-- Add the "music-library-example-styles.css" file to your enabled CSS snippets
+1. Add `music-library-example-styles.css` to your Obsidian CSS snippets (Settings → Appearance → CSS snippets)
-- Put the "Music Library" folder anywhere in your Obsidian vault
+2. Place the `Music Library` folder anywhere in your Obsidian vault
-- Open up the contained Base and play around!
+3. Open the contained Base and play around!